lianja/LianjaCodeX/README.md

 Code should be written as Dynamically loadable modules.

-They provide Object Oriented encapsulation for existing LianjaScript code so that loading a library does not "pollute" the namespace and create potential problems due to name clashes.
+These provide Object Oriented encapsulation for LianjaScript code so that loading a library does not "pollute" the namespace and create potential problems due to name clashes.

 Use the require() function to dynamically load a library and reference its public variables and procedures/functions in an OO manner: object.property, object.method().